“So we do not focus on what is seen, but on what is unseen. For what is seen is temporary, but what is unseen is eternal” (2 Corinthians 4:18, HCSB).

 Have you ever watched an incredible, good-versus-evil action film in a movie theater?
 Did the heart-pumping, edge-of-your-seat excitement make you cheer for the good guys to win?
 We all love seeing the good guys fight the bad guys and save the world.
 Deep down, all of us long to be part of something significant, something that rescues people who need help.

 What if the opportunity to change the world has been there all along?

 What if it is there right now, and you just can’t see it?

-A man from the United States recently went on a mission trip to the Philippines.
+A man recently went on a mission trip to Puerto Rico.
 The trip changed his life; it completely transformed his outlook on the world.
-On his return, he discovered renewed joy in the job he previously hated, because he knew making money and giving it away would change the world, even when he couldn’t see the effects.
+On his return, he discovered a renewed joy in the job he previously hated, because he knew making money and giving it away would change the world, even when he couldn’t see the effects.
 His priorities flipped, and he took his attention off eternally worthless things and focused instead on things that matter to the kingdom of God.